artsy/artsy.github.io/_posts/2016-06-29-code-spelunking-injection.markdown

 #### Server

 The server is a [c TCP socket][tcp_socket], prior to digging in here, I'd never needed to see one.
+I see a lot of references to Android injection, so I assume the low-level choice in a socket  was so the same code can do both platforms.

 ``` c
 - (void)startServer {